openai/tiktoken/js/README.md

 ### [Cloudflare Workers](#cloudflare-workers)

+> Currently work in progress, investigating crashes and workarounds to compress ranks.

 Similar to Vercel Edge Runtime, Cloudflare Workers must import the WASM binary file manually.
 However, users need to point directly at the WASM binary, including `node_modules` prefix in some cases.

 Add the following rule to the `wrangler.toml` to upload WASM during build: